hashicorp/vault/website/source/api/auth/index.html.md

 # Auth Methods

 Each auth method publishes its own set of API paths and methods.
 These endpoints are documented in this section.
-Auth methods are mount at a path, but the documentation will assume the default mount points for simplicity.
-If you are mounting at a different path, you should adjust your API calls accordingly.
+Auth methods are enabled at a path, but the documentation will assume the default paths for simplicity.
+If you are enabling at a different path, you should adjust your API calls accordingly.

 For the API documentation for a specific auth method, please choose a auth method from the navigation.